hadley/roxygen3/README.md

     source code

 * A `Bundle` stores a list of blocks.
 There are currently two subclasses:
-  `RoxyDir` and `RoxyPackage` for representing all the blocks in a directory or package respectively.
+  `DirectoryBundle` and `PackageBundle` for representing all the blocks in a directory or package respectively.
 The main different between a package and directory is that a package has a name, and getting to the R code from the base paths are slightly different.